COASTGUARD WHANGAMATA VOLUNTEER TRAINING and COURSES

 Role: Our Radio Operators are inevitably our first point of contact with boaties and therefore play an important role.
 Radio Operators man our daily radio schedules – keeping in touch with those heading out for a days boating and initiating assistance if required.

-Having obtained your license, trainees are required to attend a series of instructional workshops which take you through all aspects of being a radio operator including emergency procedures.
+Having obtained your licence, trainees are required to attend a series of instructional workshops which take you through all aspects of being a radio operator including emergency procedures.
 Following training, you will be rostered on for duty.
 Each duty period would typically be 3 – 4 hours depending on the time of year.
 Ongoing training sessions are held as part of the Radio Operators monthly meetings.

 RESCUE VESSEL CREW